LearnersBlock/learners-block/README.md

 ### Development

 All development is currently done on the 'develop' branch.
-It is this branch that users should fork and submit pull requests too.
+It is this branch that users should fork and where pull requests should be submitted.
 When it's time for a release the 'develop' branch is merged into the 'master' branch where it is built and deployed to our servers.

 A Docker based development environment is available.
 There are two development docker-compose files, one for the frontend and one for WiFi Connect.